-- 1. Students who successfully complete the programme earn the degree in Master of Science (MSc) Degree Programme in Economics and Business Administration in Finance and Investments, in Danish cand.merc i erhvervsøkonomi finansiering og investering. - (2) The programme is governed by the Study Board Finance, Economics and Mathematics. - (3) The master's (candidatus) programme is a two-year full-time programme, corresponding to 120 ECTS credits.
+- 1. Students who successfully complete the programme earn the degree in Master of Science (MSc) in Economics and Business Administration in People and Business Development, in Danish cand.merc. i erhvervsøkonomi i medarbejder- og forretningsudvikling. - (2) The programme is governed by the Study Board Organisation, Strategy, Leadership and People. - (3) The master's (candidatus) programme is a two-year full-time programme, corresponding to 120 ECTS credits.
 The deadline for completing the programme is the rate of study + one year after the student commenced the programme.
 Leave periods, if any, are not included in this time frame.
 Level of qualification: Master's degree at NQF/EQF Level 7 referring to Second Cycle in the Bologna QF. - (4) The programme duration refers to the number of student full-time equivalents according to which the programme is structured.
 A full-time equivalent corresponds to one year of work by a full-time student and corresponds to an annual workload of 150 working hours corresponding to 60 ECTS credits (European Credit Transfer System).
 The workload includes scheduled classes, preparation for classes, completion of written assignments, other teaching activities, independt study as well as preparation for, and participation in examinations.